When You Actually "Need" A Pedicure & Why Winter Is Not A Great Time To Skip It

 Use cuticle oil on your toenails, too

 The best way to avoid hangnails is to keep the cuticle around the toenails healthy and moisturised.
-Dr. Stern recommends using a cuticle oil, like the one you use on your fingernails, on your toenails.
-For my toes, I've been using the Kure Bazaar Cuticle Oil, which is nice because it uses a brush, which covers more surface area.
-I'd also recommend The Manucurist Green Oil that comes with a pipette.
+Dr Stern recommends using a cuticle oil, like the one you use on your fingernails, on your toenails.
+For my toes, I've been using the Kure Bazaar Cuticle Oil, £32, which is nice because it uses a brush, which covers more surface area.
+I'd also recommend The Manucurist Green Oil, £15, that comes with a pipette.

 Find a foot cream with urea